 As with any data exploration technique, it is important to address multiple testing concerns thoroughly when using MINE statistics.
-We suggest doing so by controlling the false discovery rate as in the paper describing MINE.
-For this purpose, we have pre-computed tables of uncorrected p-values of various MIC scores at different sample sizes.
+We suggest doing so by controlling the false discovery rate as in the original MINE paper.
+For instructions on how to compute p-values for MIC and other MINE statistics, see our FAQ.

 More detailed information is contained in the published paper describing MINE:

 [D. Reshef, Y. Reshef], H. Finucane, S. Grossman, G. McVean, P. Turnbaugh, E. Lander, [[M. Mitzenmacher, P. Sabeti]].
 Detecting novel associations in large datasets.
 Science 334, 6062 (2011). [abstract] [full text] [reprint] [accompanying commentary]